PedroKlein/parallel-and-distributed/mpi/README.md

 -   **`collective`**: Uses high-level MPI collective operations (`MPI_Scatter`, `MPI_Bcast`, `MPI_Gather`) for data distribution and collection.
 -   **`sync`**: Uses blocking, point-to-point communication (`MPI_Send`, `MPI_Recv`) for explicit data handling.
--   **`async_naive`**: A non-blocking implementation (`MPI_Isend`, `MPI_Irecv`) where `MPI_Wait` is called immediately after initiating the communication.
+-   **`async`**: A non-blocking implementation (`MPI_Isend`, `MPI_Irecv`) where `MPI_Wait` is called immediately after initiating the communication.
 This pattern simulates blocking behavior and serves as a baseline for comparison against a true non-blocking approach.
--   **`async`**: An improved non-blocking implementation that initiates multiple communication requests and uses `MPI_Waitall` to wait for their completion, aiming to overlap communication with computation where possible.
+-   **`async_new`**: An improved non-blocking implementation that initiates multiple communication requests and uses `MPI_Waitall` to wait for their completion, aiming to overlap communication with computation where possible.

 ## 4. Prerequisites